Keyboard shortcuts

 note

-This document is still under development, and everything stated in it is subject to change.
+This document is still under development, and everything stated in it is subject to change after feedback and iteration.
 Feedback is more than welcome.

 important